isomerpages/mci-pac/index.md

   and media personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
+notification: PAC Online will be undergoing scheduled maintenance from 25 May 2025, 12am to 8am and will not be available during this period.
+We apologise for any inconvenience.
+Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
 sections:
   - hero:
       background: /images/Hero_banner_1.png